terminalforlife/BashConfig/README.md

 # How Can I Contribute?

-You can share my GitHub and/or YouTube links to people, so more can make use of these programs and configurations I've spent hours upon hours working on and perfecting.

-I'm also more than welcome to take pull requests on GitHub, and they will all be considered.
+You can share my GitHub and/or YouTube links to people.
+I'm also more than welcome to take pull requests on GitHub, and they will _all_ be considered.

 Thank you for your time and interest.